When Women Lost the Vote: A Revolutionary Story

 -

-Explore the Museum's new When Women Lost the Vote: A Revolutionary Story, 1776-1807 virtual exhibit to learn the little-known history of the nation’s first women voters.
+Explore the Museum's When Women Lost the Vote: A Revolutionary Story, 1776-1807 virtual exhibit to learn the little-known history of the nation’s first women voters.

 Elizabeth Freeman ("Mumbet")

-Millions of American women were granted the right to vote with the ratification of the 19th Amendment, which marks its centennial in 2020.
+Millions of American women were granted the right to vote with the ratification of the 19th Amendment, which marked its centennial in 2020.
 But more than a century earlier, women and free people of color legally held the vote in New Jersey for more than thirty years.

 Although New Jersey ultimately restricted the vote to propertied white men in 1807, women’s fight for equality did not end there.
 Rather, that earlier Revolutionary fight became a rallying cry as another generation of women took up the mantle of the suffrage movement decades later.